Floyd, Virginia: Arts and culture

 The Town of Floyd is becoming known as a regional destination for music, especially bluegrass music, and old-time music.
 The Floyd Country Store's Friday Night Jamboree, which features local and area bands, has been held each Friday night for many years, gaining in popularity during the past decade.
 In fair weather, the indoor stage performances and dancing are joined by simultaneous banjo-and-fiddle-centered jam sessions in driveways and seating areas along South Locust Street.
 Local old time string band The Alum Ridge Boys & Ashlee won first prize at the 85th Annual Old Fiddlers' Convention held in Galax, Virginia.
-County Sales, a notable music distribution company founded by David Freeman focusing on old-time, bluegrass and related music, is located in the town.
+County Sales, a notable music distribution company founded by David Freeman focusing on old-time, bluegrass and related music, was based in Floyd from 1973 until closing permanently in 2024.

 Floyd is also home to a large counter-culture movement.
 There are other musical venues and stages in the town, featuring many different styles of music.
 The Winter Sun, a complex in downtown Floyd, frequently hosts shows for bands.
 The National Music Festival, focused on classical music, hosted its first season in Floyd in 2011.

 Floyd is the location of Red Rooster Coffee.